yu-xue-ying/yu-xue-ying.github.io/_pages/about.md

   - /about.html
 ---

-# Welcome to Our Lab
+# Welcome to the Carbon-Climate Lab

 We are atmospheric scientists at the [Atmospheric Sciences Research Center](https://www.albany.edu/asrc),
 [State University of New York at Albany](https://www.albany.edu/).
 Our research focuses on understanding the drivers of climate change, with an emphasis on greenhouse gases and air pollutants.